What is Speed to Lead & How to Improve It

 • Enable the chatbot to provide FAQ guides, product videos, or quick solutions to common queries

-• Use your chatbot to ask smart, qualifying questions, which helps score and assign leads to the right rep, ensuring a more personalized follow-up
+• Use your chatbot to ask smart, qualifying questions, which helps score leads and assign them to the right sales reps, ensuring a more personalized follow-up

 Recommended tools: